maxgamertyper/DiscordBlackJack/README.md

 # DiscordBlackJack
-A file to manipulate the discord black jack activity
+A file to manipulate the Discord blackjack activity based on Discord user IDs

+can set cash, remove cash, give cash, get cash for users